-- i.
-Individualized, person-centered assessment and clinically-directed treatment

-- ii.
-Cognitive, behavioral, and other substance use disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, and/ or family basis
+- Individualized, person-centered assessment and clinically-directed treatment. - Cognitive, behavioral, and other substance use disorder-focused therapies, reflecting a variety of treatment approaches, provided to the individual on an individual, group, and/ or family basis.

-- iii.
-Appropriate drug screening
+- Appropriate drug screening.

-- iv.
-Psychoeducation Services
+- Psychoeducation services.

-- v.
-Medication Services
+- Medication services.

-- vi.
-Crisis Intervention Services
+- Crisis Intervention services.

-- vii.
-Recovery Support Services
+- Recovery Support Services; and

-- viii.
-Occupational and recreational therapy services as appropriate
+- Occupational and recreational therapy services as appropriate.

-Provider Qualifications- Providers qualified to be reimbursed for eligible services provided to eligible service recipients include licensed physicians, licensed physician assistants, licensed advanced nurse practitioners, licensed practical nurses, mental health professional clinicians, substance use disorder counselors, and behavioral health clinical associates.
+- 5.4.4.2.Provider Qualifications: Providers qualified to be reimbursed for eligible services provided to eligible service recipients include licensed physicians, licensed physician assistants, licensed advanced nurse practitioners, licensed practical nurses, mental health professional clinicians, substance use disorder counselors, and behavioral health clinical associates.

-d.
-Residential Treatment Services- Treatment services delivered to residents of an institutional care setting, including facilities that meet the definition of an institution for mental diseases (IMD), are provided to Alaska Medicaid recipients with a SUD diagnosis when determined to be medically necessary and in accordance with an individualized treatment plan.

-- i.
-Residential treatment services are provided in an Alaska Department of Health and Social Services (DHSS) licensed facility that has been enrolled as a Medicaid provider and assessed/designated/certified by DHSS as delivering care consistent with ASAM or other nationally recognized, SUD-specific program standards for residential treatment facilities. - ii.
-Residential treatment services can be provided in settings of any size. - iii.
+- 5.4.5.
+Residential Treatment Services Treatment services delivered to residents of an institutional care setting, including facilities that meet the definition of an institution for mental diseases (IMD), are provided to Alaska Medicaid recipients with a SUD diagnosis when determined to be medically necessary and in accordance with an individualized treatment plan.
+Residential treatment services are provided in an Alaska Department of Health and Social Services (DHSS) licensed facility that has been enrolled as a Medicaid provider and assessed/designated/certified by DHSS as delivering care consistent with ASAM or other nationally recognized, SUD-specific program standards for residential treatment facilities.
+Residential treatment services can be provided in settings of any size.
 Room and board costs are not considered allowable costs for residential treatment service providers unless they qualify as inpatient facilities under section 1905(a) of the Act.

-- i.
-Clinically-directed therapeutic treatment to facilitate recovery skills, facilitate decreasing risk of recurrence of symptoms, and emotional coping strategies - ii.
-Addiction pharmacotherapy and drug screening - iii.
-Motivational enhancement and engagement strategies - iv.
-Counseling and clinical monitoring - v.
-Withdrawal management and related treatment designed to alleviate acute emotional, behavioral, cognitive, or biomedical distress resulting from, or occurring with, an individual's use of alcohol and other drugs - vi.
-Regular monitoring of the individual's medication adherence - vii.
-Recovery support services - viii.
-Counseling services involving the beneficiary's family and significant others to advance the beneficiary's treatment goals, when (1) the counseling with the family member and significant others is for the direct benefit of the beneficiary, (2) the counseling is not aimed at addressing treatment needs of the beneficiary's family or significant others, and (3) the beneficiary is present except when it is clinically appropriate for the beneficiary to be absent in order to advance the beneficiary's treatment goals; and - ix.
-Education on benefits of medication assisted treatment and referral to treatment as necessary.
+- Clinically-directed therapeutic treatment to facilitate recovery skills, facilitate decreasing risk of recurrence of symptoms, and emotional coping strategies. - Addiction pharmacotherapy and drug screening. - Motivational enhancement and engagement strategies. - Counseling and clinical monitoring. - Withdrawal management and related treatment designed to alleviate acute emotional, behavioral, cognitive, or biomedical distress resulting from, or occurring with, an individual's use of alcohol and other drugs. - Regular monitoring of the individual's medication adherence. - Recovery support services.

-Provider Qualifications- Providers qualified to be reimbursed for eligible services provided to eligible service recipients include AK certified residential treatment facility providers.
-Until formal certification process undergoes regulatory review and approval process, provisional designation will be in place per AK SUD Implementation Plan Protocol.

-e.
-Medically Monitored Intensive Inpatient Services- These are services provided in a residential setting or a specialty unit of an acute or psychiatric hospital.
+- Counseling services involving the beneficiary's family and significant others to advance the beneficiary's treatment goals, when (1) the counseling with the family member and significant others is for the direct benefit of the beneficiary, (2) the counseling is not aimed at addressing treatment needs of the beneficiary's family or significant others, and (3) the beneficiary is present except when it is clinically appropriate for the beneficiary to be absent in order to advance the beneficiary's treatment goals; and - Education on benefits of medication assisted treatment and referral to treatment as necessary. - 5.4.5.2.
+Provider Qualifications Providers qualified to be reimbursed for eligible services provided to eligible service recipients include AK certified residential treatment facility providers.
+Until formal certification process undergoes regulatory review and approval process, provisional designation will be in place per AK SUD Implementation Plan Protocol. - 5.4.6.
+Medically Monitored Intensive Inpatient Services These are services provided in a residential setting or a specialty unit of an acute or psychiatric hospital.
 Individuals receiving services at this level of care require 24-hour services, professionally directed evaluation, observation, medical monitoring, and addiction treatment in an inpatient setting.